March 16, 1990 |

 This year, the discourse of popular music was not carried out in song.
 It was on the front pages, in the business section, in the gossip columns.
 It wasn't exactly scholarly, and it didn't always rhyme.
 With the exception of Ice Cube's intentionally incendiary calls to violence against Koreans and Jews, what the artists said on their albums got little attention.
 The million-dollar deals they made, the extravagant (and often less-than-successful) tours they mounted, the exhaustive boxed sets they issued - these were the newsworthy bits.

-Inquirer critic Dan DeLuca writes about pop music at .
+Inquirer critic Dan DeLuca writes about pop music and culture at .